polina-c/layerlens/README.md

 ## Supported languages

-While lauerlens diagramming is language agnistic, for now only `dart` is supported.
+While layerlens concepts are language agnostic, for now only `dart` is supported.
 Please [submit an issue](https://github.com/polina-c/layerlens/issues/new) if you want other language to be added.

 ## Contribute to layerlens